melezhik/sparrow-plugins/python-sparrow-plugin/README.md

 # Description

 This is an example of Python based Sparrow plugin.

-It uses `hackhttp` pip module to make http request and return http code.
+A `terminaltables` pip module is installed and sample table is printed out.

 # Usage